Can’t decide if co-sleeping with a toddler is really that bad or is okay? Here are 3 disadvantages and 3 benefits that will help you decide.

 Half of me sometimes wished I stuck to sleep training my kid.
 The other half is grateful that I stopped that nonsense.
-That’s probably what you’re NOT expecting from a supposed to be article tip on co-sleeping with toddlers: the pros and cons, and whatnot.
+That’s probably what you’re NOT expecting from a supposed-to-be article tip on co-sleeping with a toddler.
 But seriously I’m a little bit divided on the matter.
 Even if I’m already co-sleeping with my toddler.

 Let me tell you why by stating my own experiences below and dividing that by its pros and cons, starting with the cons: